kenny-goh/synthetic-monitor/README.md

 A simple tool for synthetic monitoring and testing using YAML files to orchestrate the tests.
 The main advantage of this approach is that you don't need to code custom scripts to run synthetic tests, instead you describe the tests declaratively using simple to understand YAML and let the synthetic-monitor engine do the heavy lifting.

-The synthetic-monitor YAML tests currently supports the following actions:
+The synthetic-monitor YAML tests currently supports the following:
-- API action (GET, POST, PUSH, DELETE)
+- Can be invoked via scheduler, directly via the API o the web-based front end
+- Tests can be loaded from files, and can be managed via API or the web-based frontend
+- Each synthetic-monitor test can have one or more action type

 ![Overview screen](screenshot1.png)